 Skip to content

-Enjoy family time at Rainham Hall and Community Garden with nature challenges, active games, winding woodland and open lawns to run about on and get fresh air.
+Enjoy family time at Rainham Hall and Community Garden with nature challenges, active games, winding woodland and open lawns to run about on and get fresh air in the sunshine.

-Summer activities in Rainham Hall & Community Gardens
+Events for Families at Rainham Hall & Community Gardens this Spring

 Families can also visit the Hall (on Thurs- Sat) with our interactive displays in the exhibitions, the Rainham Tag Trail Challenge and secrets of the Hall to hear about (ticketed).